 David graduated from the University of Utah in 2013 with a degree in biology and joined the Holmen lab in May 2014.
 He successfully defended his thesis in May 2019 and has continued on in the lab as a postdoctoral fellow.
 He has a background in law enforcement as a police officer, a position that he resigned to pursue a PhD in cancer biology.
 His interests include astronomy, chess, sports, and traveling with his wife and daughters.
 David aspires to one day run a laboratory of his own or work in the industry as a research scientist studying signaling pathways in cancer.

 Gennie moved to Salt Lake City from Missouri in 2014 and completed her undergraduate degree in Cell & Molecular Biology at the University of Utah.
-She joined the Holmen lab as a lab technician in December 2015 before applying to graduate school and has continued on in the lab as a graduate student.
-Her project focuses on the role of the PI3K lipid effectors in melanomagenesis and particularly AKT’s role in melanoma initiation.
+She joined the Holmen lab as a lab technician in December 2015 before applying to graduate school.
+She defended her PhD in 2022 and joined the lab as a postdoc in June 2022.
+Her project focuses on the role of the PI3K lipid effectors in melanomagenesis and particularly AKT’s role in melanoma initiation and survival.
 In her spare time, she enjoys spending time with her husband and children, hiking, biking, traveling, and cooking.